tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/修改存储类型_intl_en.md

 ## Overview

 You can modify the storage class of your object uploaded to COS through the console at any time to meet your business needs in different scenarios.
-The storage classes COS provides include STANDARD, STANDARD_IA, ARCHIVE, and DEEP ARCHIVE.
-For more information, see [Storage Class](https://intl.cloud.tencent.com/document/product/436/30925).
+The storage classes COS provides include INTELLIGENT TIERING, STANDARD, STANDARD_IA, ARCHIVE, and DEEP ARCHIVE.
+For more information, please see [Storage Class](https://intl.cloud.tencent.com/document/product/436/30925).
 The following section will guide you through how to modify the storage class of an object.

 > ?
 >